suicidalcitygirl/azacord/README.md

-# what is this?
+# Azacord, Discord right at your fingertips

+Azacord is a client designed for use with bot clients, offering a simplified Discord experience through the command-line interface (CLI).

+## What is Azacord?

-its a client made for use with bot clients the idea is u can use it in the cli for a more simple discord expeirence :D
+Azacord is a client made for use with bot clients.
+The idea is to provide a more straightforward Discord experience through the CLI.

-# installation / getting started
+# Installation / Getting started
-## step 1
+## Step 1
-first! u need a bot account, heres how to make one incase u dont know: https://autocode.com/guides/how-to-build-a-discord-bot/ ignore the code, focus is to create ur bot account
+First! u need a bot account, heres how to make one incase u dont know: https://autocode.com/guides/how-to-build-a-discord-bot/ ignore the code, focus is to create ur bot account